On Extended Thermodynamics: From Classical to the Relativistic Regime: Global thermodynamical equilibrium

-A closer look at conditions $1)$ through $3)$ shows that states in local thermodynamical equilibrium can be thought as comprising a $ (n + 4) $ dimensional space $ \hat E $ parametrized by the thermal potentials $ \Theta_A $, $ A \in (1,...,n) $ and an inverse temperature vector $ b^\mu $ defined in (\ref{InT}).
-This ''manifold of states'' $\hat E$ plays an important role in the development of transient thermodynamics as we shall see further ahead. \\ Clearly in the formulation of conditions $1)-5)$, the rest frame $u$ as defined in (\ref{tensor energia momento_1}) played a prominent role.
-However, this prominence appears to subside by passing to a covariant form of the Gibbs relation.
-To derive this relation, we note that the standard non-covariant form of the Gibbs relation (\ref{GibbsR}) in combination to the equilibrium equation of state (\ref{Entro_py}) imply the following identities derived first by Israel in \cite{Isr1}:

 where $X$ stands for an arbitrary function.
-These identities incorporate a number of useful thermodynamical relations.
-For instance, choosing $ X=1 $ in (\ref{SL_CM_GE1}) yields (\ref{GibbsR}) while for the case of a simple fluid the choice $ X = V = \frac{1}{n} $ yields
+Choosing $ X=1 $ in (\ref{SL_CM_GE1}) yields (\ref{GibbsR}) while for a simple fluid the choice $ X = V := \frac{1}{n} $ yields

-where $e $ is the internal energy per particle defined according to $ \rho = n(m +e) $ (we are employing units so that $ k = c = 1 $).
+where $\hat s=sn^{-1}$ is the entropy per particle and $e $ is the internal energy per particle defined according to $ \rho = n(m +e) $ (we are employing units so that $ k = c = 1 $).
 However, the most important relation hidden in (\ref{SL_CM_GE1}) arises by choosing: $X=u^\mu$.
-Remembering that we are dealing with states obeying $1)-3)$ (or possibly $1)-5)$), then (\ref{SL_CM_GE1}) for $X=u^\mu$ implies
+Remembering that we are dealing with states obeying $1)$ to $3)$ (or possibly $1)$ to $5)$), then for the choice $X=u^\mu$, the identity (\ref{SL_CM_GE1}) implies\footnote{Notice that in the following three relations, we denoted the primary variables that describe states in (local or global) equilibrium by $ (T_0^{\mu \nu}, J_{0A}^\mu, S_{(0)}^\mu) $ and the reason for introducing this notation will become clear shortly.}

 while (\ref{Entro_py}) yields